 Whilst it is tempting to copy and paste a returns policy from a competitor, this is a really bad idea.
 For one thing, it might not be right for your business, and for another, their policy might be terrible!

-- Draft your own policy from scratch.
+- Write your returns policy from scratch.
 Cover everything, from how long customers have to return goods, and under what circumstances they can claim a refund, e.g if goods are faulty.
 Be fair but not overly generous, or you open the business up to fraudulent returns.

 - Use plain English.
 Don’t dig a thesaurus out and use long, baffling words to disguise the fact returns are only accepted if Jupiter is in ascendant and blue cows just flew over the Houses of Parliament.